Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### Auth module

 Next, we should add the ability to sign in anonymously and detect this kind of user.
-For these purposes, we should make the following changes in the `auth` module:
+For these purposes, we should create the classes and make module changes described in the following subsections.

+##### UserProfileViewModel
+> Explain the purpose and responsibility of the class.

+Since we want to disable some features on the UI if the user is anonymous, we should be able to access the user profile from the UI.
+As the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#view-model) document states, we should create a view model to be able to access the data from the `state` on the UI.
+So, we should create a view model representing a user profile to disable the `Project Groups` page and provide the ability to `Sign In` to the application for the anonymous users.

+##### SignInAnonymouslyUseCase
+> Explain the purpose and responsibility of the class.

+Since the public dashboard feature implies logging in as an anonymous user, we should create a use case needed to log in to the application using the anonymous user.

+#### AuthState
+> Explain the purpose and responsibility of the class.

+Since we should know the authentication state of the user, we should provide an enum that will contain all the following states:
+- loggedIn
+- loggedInAnonymously
+- loggedOut

+##### Module changes

+The list of changes this module requires to integrate the public dashboard feature:
 - add the `signInAnonymously()` method to the `UserRepository` abstract class;
 - add the implementation of the `signInAnonymously()` method to the `FirebaseUserRepository` class;
+- add the `isPublicDashboardFeatureEnabled` field of the boolean type to the `AuthNotifier`;
+- add the `isAuthInitialized` field of the boolean type to the `AuthNotifier`;
+- add the `handlePublicDashboardFeatureConfigUpdates()` to the `AuthNotifier`, so we can handle the feature state updates;
+- create the [`UserProfileViewModel`](#UserProfileViewModel) class;
 - create the [`SignInAnonymouslyUseCase`](#SignInAnonymouslyUseCase) class, which calls the `signInAnonymously()` method of the `UserRepository`;
-- create the [`UserProfileViewModel`](#UserProfileViewModel) class;
 - create the `AuthState` enum;
-- integrate the use case, the enum, and the view model described above into the `AuthNotifier`.
+- integrate the view model, the use case, and the enum described above into the `AuthNotifier`.

 Let's review the following class diagram, which describes the relationship between the classes in this module: